dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 ## Use C# code to search by title

-In Part 6 of the tutorial series, the `Index` component was modified to allow the user to filter movies by title.
+In part 6 of the tutorial series, the `Index` component was modified to allow the user to filter movies by title.
 This was accomplished by:

 * Adding an HTML form that issues a GET request to the server with the user's title search string as a query string field-value pair (for example, `?titleFilter=road+warrior` if the user searches for "`road warrior`"):